GoogleCloudPlatform/container-engine-accelerators/kubeflow/README.md

 # Kubeflow Anywhere

-This document detals the steps needed to run the kubeflow project in different environments, such as Minikube (local laptop).
+This document details the steps needed to run the kubeflow project in different environments, such as Minikube (local laptop).
 Google Kubernetes Engine, etc.

 ## Quick Start